ian512549/new-nc-flix/README.md

 # NC-flix

 This is a two day sprint designed to increase your knowledge of advanced PSQL queries.
-At the end of day one, regardless of your progress, move onto the day two task.
-If you complete the `pg-8000` steps, come back to your day one tasks.
+After the lunch break on day two, regardless of your progress, move onto the Section Two tasks.
+If you complete the `pg-8000` steps, come back to your Section One tasks.

 ---